bporcelli/articles/_posts/2018-02-01-wiki-loves-monuments-2017.md

 ![Svaneti towers in Mestia, Georgia.][5]

 **Svaneti towers by Dmytro B.** In this photograph, Dmytro Balkhovitin captures the defensive towers typical of the [Svaneti][6] region in Georgia.
-The way the artificial light pierces this medieval scene in particularly attractive.
+The way the artificial light pierces this medieval scene is particularly interesting.

 ![Notre Dame basilica in Montreal, Canada.][7]